douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 ## Eat, but not the meal | koreich

 We now eat this {{ collection of foods that doesn’t go together well // cream cheese popsicle // after trying a ____ he decided he wouldn’t eat that ever again // cream cheese tuna popsicle }} as our ancestors did before us.
-In the words of the great Rabbi {{ Jewish-sounding name // Shmuel Baruchstein //  ____ // Shapiroberg }}, this symbolizes {{ something bittersweet // saying goodbye // // sweet sorrow }}.
+In the words of the great Rabbi {{ very Jewish-sounding name // Shmuel Baruchstein //  ____ // Shapiroberg }}, this symbolizes {{ something bittersweet // saying goodbye // // sweet sorrow }}.

 ## # {{ Page }}